 Turkish push in northeast Syria could take longer than anticipated, analysts warn, raising fears of clashes.

-According to the deal, Turkey agreed to give Kurdish forces 120 hours to pull back from the Turkey-Syria border to allow Ankara to form a so-called “safe zone”.
-The agreement has not specified the area of its pullback.
+Under the ceasefire deal, Ankara agreed to give the Kurdish forces 120 hours to withdraw from a so-called “safe zone” that Erdogan wants to establish along Syria’s border with Turkey.
+The agreement did not specify the area of the pullback.

 Erdogan on Sunday said he expected the US to keep its promises and not use stalling tactics over the agreement brokered between the NATO allies, warning Turkey would resume its military operation if the deal faltered.

 He had previously threatened the offensive will resume if the withdrawal is not completed within the five-day time window set out by the truce agreement.

 Al Jazeera’s Stratford meanwhile, said there was continued disagreement between the Turkish leader and the SDF over the extent of the latter’s withdrawal from the border region.

 “President Erdogan wants this so-called ‘safe zone’ to be 450km long … and around 30km deep,” Stratford said.

 “But the SDF have said from day one of this ceasefire that they will be withdrawing their forces from an area considerably smaller than that, from Ras al-Ain to the town of Tal Abyad,” he added.